 The default RouterOS firewall will block the tunnel from establishing properly.
-The traffic should be accepted in "input" chain before any drop rules on both sites.
+The traffic should be accepted in the "input" chain before any drop rules on both sites.

-Additionally, it is possible that "forward" chain restricts the communication between the subnets as well, so such traffic should be accepted before any drop rules as well.
+Additionally, it is possible that the "forward" chain restricts the communication between the subnets as well, so such traffic should be accepted before any drop rules as well.